 For starters, the machines are made and assembled in the USA.
 These American mixers have been assembled at their massive facility in Greenville, Ohio since 1941.
-Here they are hand-assembled, motors speed set by their skilled factory workers, and individual parts put through rigorous quality-check tests before assembly.
+Here they are hand-assembled, motor speed set by their skilled factory workers, and individual parts are put through rigorous quality-check tests before assembly.

 Here’s a quick little video showing you the amazing process each mixer goes through.